 Here’s a real find for Nemo fans — a cake that’s just as fun and colorful as the little lost clownfish.
-Baking and decorating it makes a great family activity for a rainy day.
+Baking and decorating it makes a great family activity.
 Kids will particularly get a kick out of helping to cut out and place the fondant stripes and fins.

 Using the serrated kitchen knife (a bread knife works well for this), level the cake by carefully slicing off the domed portion of the top.
 Then place the cake, cut side down, onto a wax paper-covered cake board or serving tray.